 Richard Rohr, Poe: Seeing

 “Most people do not see things as they are because they see things as they are!”
 Which is not to see at all.
 Their many self-created filters keep them from seeing with any clear vision.”
-Richard Rohr, Center for Action and Contemplation, daily Rohr Meditation.
+Richard Rohr, Center for Action and Contemplation, Richard Rohr ‘s Daily Meditation.

 Rohr is calling us to put on a new pair of glasses, perhaps 3 D glasses, to see the depth of what is in plain sight immediately around us in the present moment.
 We will meet God in the present moment.
-This is the call of Advent.
+This is the call of the Christmas Season.